frankwallis/react-slidedown/README.md

 ## Example ##

+To quickly see a live demonstration of react-slidein working go [here](https://ykxm1vz5vv.codesandbox.io/)

-To run the example project:
+To build and run this example project:
 ```
 git clone https://github.com/frankwallis/react-slidedown.git
 cd react-slidedown